Mar10us/TRADFRI-Hacking/README.md

 In my case, I could leave the module in the light bulb, but for flashing I provided my own power supply by hooking it up to the VCC line directly.

-I'm working on a small PCB that can host a TRÅDFRI module.
+I'm working on a small PCB that can host a TRÅDFRI module ICC-1.
 You can find it in [the pcbs folder](pcbs/devboard).

 ## Software used
 You can use software like [JLink](https://www.segger.com/products/debug-probes/j-link/) or [OpenOCD](http://www.openocd.org) to flash the target.